-differ ence. for Secondary Schools

-Difference is a free six-session course that equips young people with the formational habits to cross divides, navigate disagreement, pursue justice and encounter others well.
+differ ence.
+Secondary Schools Difference is a free six-session course that equips young people with the formational habits to cross divides, navigate disagreement, pursue justice and encounter others well.

-Vision

 We live in a world that is complex and divided - from global conflict to our own relationships.
+For young people growing up and working out who they are, it can be hard to know how to handle conflict, differences, fear of saying the wrong thing, and the ups and downs of friendships.
 That's why Archbishop Justin Welby has brought together leading thinkers and peacemakers to create Difference for Secondary Schools.
 Young people need the opportunity and support to build good relationships with themselves, their peers, and the world around them.
 Over a series of sessions, young people will explore the important life skills of listening to each other, disagreeing well and working together creatively to find solutions.
 This will help them to become more confident and better equipped to navigate the complexities of life.
 Students participating in this programme will gain the tools and skills necessary to engage constructively and respectfully to build welcoming school communities.
 Difference for Secondary Schools has been developed with the Church of England Education Office.
-Its vision for education is deeply Christian, with Jesus' promise of 'life in all its fullness' at its heart.
-In 2023, several schools and their students piloted the course materials, and their feedback helped to shape the content of the course.

-Three habits to transform everyday relationships

-Difference equips young people with three formational habits that can transform everyday relationships.
+In 2023, schools, pupils and educators piloted the course materials, and their feedback helped to shape the content of the course.
+Version 1 Edited April 2024 Difference Three habits to transform everyday relationships Difference equips young people with three formational habits that can transform everyday relationships.
 These habits are rooted in the life of Jesus and the wisdom of expert peacemakers.
 Our habits matter.
-45% of our daily actions are habitual and neuroscientists have estimated that up to 95% of our behaviours are controlled (at least in part) by the subconscious mind.

-There is a close relationship between what we believe and what we do.
+45% of our daily actions are habitual1 and neuroscientists have estimated that up to 95% of our behaviours are controlled (at least in part) by the subconscious mind.2 There is a close relationship between what we believe and what we do.
 If we can shape our habits, we can build practices that have a deep and lasting impact on our actions, our thoughts and our character.
 Be Curious Wonder Why

 Listen to others' stories and see the world through their eyes.

-We read in Genesis 1 that every person is made in the image of God, with deep value and a unique story.
+We read in Genesis I that every person is made in the image of God, with deep value and a unique story.
 When we are curious enough to seek out that story, we affirm that person's innate value.
 Demonstrating a true interest in who the person is and how they have experienced the world shows them that they have been heard and honoured.
 This can make it possible to begin to tread trickier territory together.

-Be Present Be Real

-Encounter others with authenticity and confidence.
+Be pres ent Be Present Be Real Encounter others with authenticity and confidence.
 Our encounters with others are inseparable from our relationship with Jesus (Matthew 25:31-46).
 Being present in encounters means showing up and sticking around - making time for the other, dedicating our attention to them and encountering them as they are.
 The Christian faith teaches that God became human and chose to be part of a hurting world.
 God's response to injustice and hurt is to step into the context in a totally new way, teaching us what it means to be present.